uplifting dance events

 Wake Up and dance

-Wake up and dance to 3 uplifting songs every Monday, Wednesday and Friday
+Wake up and dance to 3 uplifting songs every week day, for 4 weeks.
+Starting on January 10th.

 Join the movement of people who choose happy as their morning mood: